About 2016, 2017, and 2018

 Not into sci-fi, want something more true-to-life, ever thought about what if conspiracies were real?
 Try The Conspiracy by Christopher MacBride, 2012.
 A small well-crafted clever movie that will entertain while asking questions, but never shoving any paranoia pill down your throat.
 The movie is fictional, but could as well be a real story wearing a bit of cinematographic makeup; it was definitely satisfying and a tiny bit unsettling.

 After that movie, I was in the mood for more fake modern-life mystery documentaries, and I watched Tickled by David Farrier and Dylan Reeve, 2016.
 Except that Tickled is real.
 I started to realize this during the movie, paused it and went online to check, and now I cannot un-watch it.
-The documentary is excellent and ballsy investigation work, but it will make you wonder if the system protects citizens.
+The documentary is excellent and ballsy investigation work, but it will make you wonder if the system protects citizens at all.
 In that documentary, not even cis white men are safe from the big bad wolf, and it is a perfect example of how money and the fear of looking through the glass of exploitation keep criminals above the law.

 And talking about a looking glass, go down a twisted rabbit hole with the infamous mockumentary Propaganda by Slavko Martinov, 2012.
 It is sort of a staccato mind-fuck of how the West works and how the other side might see us.